The Fight Against the Single Story: 'Speed Sisters’ Amber Fares and Rabab Haj Yahya on Sisterhood, Resilience, and the Importance of Human Connection

 Amber: It’s a wild ride!
 The film is incredibly entertaining in a lot of unexpected ways, and if you’re at all interested in the Middle East or in race car driving, even, it’s just a really fun, inspirational story.

-More articles in WMC FBomb by Category: Arts and culture, Feminism, Media, Religion, Sports
+More articles by Category: Arts and culture, Feminism, Media, Religion, Sports

-More articles in WMC FBomb by Tag: Activism and advocacy, Title IX, Middle East and North Africa, Film
+More articles by Tag: Activism and advocacy, Title IX, Middle East and North Africa, Film